igraph/igraph/CONTRIBUTING.md

 of the *same* minor version (0.x.y, with y < z).
 This means that *if* there is an API incompatible change, we will increase the minor version.
-For example, release 0.8.1 is API backwards-compatible with release 0.8.0, while release 0.9.0 is API incompatible with version 0.8.1.
-Note that this only concerns the * public* API, internal functions may change also within a minor version.
+For example, release 0.8.1 is API backwards-compatible with release 0.8.0, while release 0.9.0 might be API incompatible with version 0.8.1.
+Note that this only concerns the *public* API, internal functions may change also within a minor version.

 There will always be two versions of `igraph`: the most recent released version, and the next upcoming minor release, which is by definition not yet released.